History of Preston North End F.C.: Division Two (1930–34)

 It was not until 1934 that Preston finally returned to Division One, finishing runners-up behind Grimsby Town in 1933–34.
 This was Bill Shankly's first season after being signed from Carlisle United in May 1933.

 At many points during the club's nine seasons in Division Two, relegation seemed quite likely.
 However, Taylor averted this potential disaster by signing two forwards from Tottenham Hotspur in the shape of Ted Harper and Dick Rowley in the winter of 1931.
 In 1932–33, Harper scored 37 goals, a club record which still stands.

 During this period, Taylor also made some notable improvements to the ground.
 The Pavilion Stand was opened in 1934, housing offices, dressing rooms, boardroom and guest rooms.

 Division One (1934–39)

 On the pitch, the policy of signing players from north of the border continued.
-Jimmy Milne and Shankly would both prove great servants to the club.
-With this new injection of talent, Preston once again began to prosper - performing admirably in the First Division and reaching the FA Cup final in 1938.
+Jimmy Milne and Shankly would be the ones joining the club.
+With two new players, Preston began performing in the First Division and reaching the FA Cup final in 1938.